DuuhZero/DuuhZero/README.md

 -  Hi, my name is Eduardo Fontes.
 -  I have 18 y.o
--  I’m interested in HTML and CSS.
+-  I’m interested in TypeScript and HTML
 -  I’m currently studying in one superior school in Brazil called Fatec.
 -  My dream is become a Full-Stack Dev.
 -  Portuguese/English.